peterdsharpe/NeuralFoil/README.md

 	<img src="./benchmarking/neuralfoil_point_comparison_with_analysis_confidence.svg" width="1000" />
 </p>

 Due to domain knowledge embedded into its architecture, NeuralFoil is unusually capable of accurate generalization well beyond its training data.
-For example, the figure below shows that NeuralFoil can accurately predict aerodynamics on airfoils with extreme control surface deflections - despite the fact that none of NeuralFoil's training samples have any deflected control surfaces.
+For example, the figure below shows that NeuralFoil can accurately predict aerodynamics on airfoils with extreme control surface deflections - despite the fact that none of NeuralFoil's training samples have deflected control surfaces.
 More details on this benchmark setup are available in the [NeuralFoil whitepaper](./paper/out/main.pdf).

 <p align="center">
     <img src="./studies/control_surface_accuracy.svg" width="700" />